edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Serving queries

-Clients need to get their data about signed queries from somewhere.
-The DID:PLC server keeps a record of all updates, and serves the client either the current state of a DID or the record of updates to it (the audit log).
+DID:PLC server keeps a record of all updates, and serves the end user (or a mirror) either the current state of a DID or the record of updates to it (the audit log).

 ## Problems with the current DID:PLC model